 Just occasionally you can turn begging into an encounter that’s pleasurable for you both.
 Many children do it from habit and would much rather be playing; so, if you turn it into a game, they’ll remember the fun of it far longer than the handing over of a coin.
 Also try learning ‘What is your name?’ in a few appropriate languages.
 The effect is astonishing on someone, whether child or adult, who’s used to being ignored or pushed aside.
 Even if you only learn their name, tell them yours and then say goodbye, you’ve lifted them several rungs up the scale of humanity – and again, that’s what they’ll remember.
 Or if you’re refusing to give, then use their name politely as you say ‘no’.
 In fact this is a great way to connect with children at any time; by using their name you give them dignity, and they respond.

 Do bear in mind the damage you can do by giving little gifts (coins, sweets, pens, toys, cookies or whatever) to a child or youngster who comes up and begs, however cutely.
-If the begging bears fruit (and if the gift isn’t immediately grabbed by a bigger child), he/she will start to pester all visitors, some of whom may react aggressively.
+If the begging bears fruit, he/she will start to pester all visitors some of whom may react aggressively.
 Or begging may appear more profitable than going to school.

 At the end of your trip

 Here’s a final chance to be useful.
 Don’t take home that T-shirt you probably won’t wear again, that half-full bottle of baby lotion, that soap, that pen, that pad of paper, that length of string, that torch, those spare batteries… collect them up and give them to a local charity.
-ALL OF OUR MEDS TOO (but keep enough for end of trip…) Organisations looking after the homeless or running children’s homes can turn pretty much anything to a good use.
+This should include all your meds too, but keep enough for the end of the trip.
+Organizations looking after the homeless or running children’s homes can turn pretty much anything to a good use.
 And then you’ll have more space in your bags for all those bulky souvenirs that you couldn’t resist.

 Tourism and change

 Developing countries need the foreign currency that tourism provides, but the benefit isn’t purely financial.
-Tourism also affects inter-ethnic or international relations, and cultural interaction.
-Ecotourism is still a relatively new concept in many areas, but will develop as education and understanding spread.
-Nor is our visit a one-off, complete in itself; the behaviour of any tourist can affect the welcome given to those who follow after, which in turn can affect their reaction to the country and thus the extent to which the country benefits from their visit.
+Tourism also affects inter-ethnic or international relations and cultural interaction.
+Ecotourism is still a relatively new concept in many areas but will develop as education spreads.
+Nor is our visit a one-off, complete in itself; the behavior of any tourist can affect the welcome given to those who follow after, which in turn can affect their reaction to the country and thus the extent to which the country benefits from their visit.
 We’re all interlinked.

 Whichever way we travel in developing countries, we are always going to be seen as ‘the rich’.
 We may or may not decide to remain involved at the end of our visit.
-We may or may not be able to teach, or donate, or sponsor, or volunteer, or otherwise share the life of the country and its people.
+We may or may not be able to teach, donate, sponsor, volunteer or otherwise share the life of the country and its people.
 However, it’s good relationships and good interaction between individuals that are the key to just about everything in the end, and here we do have one very positive component to offer.
-We can offer ourselves, and our own genuine interest and friendship.
-At least in that, if in nothing else, we can ‘give something back’.”
+We can offer ourselves, our own genuine interest and friendship.
+At least in that, if in nothing else, we can ‘give something back’!